Q: How old does my child have to be to attend school?

 Q: Can I apply to a school outside of my attendance area?

 A: Yes, but students who live within that school’s attendance area will be placed first and you will not receive busing.
-You must sign a transportation waiver agreeing to transport your child to and from school.
+You must sign a transportation waiver agreeing to timely transport your child to and from school.
 If your first preference is outside your attendance area, it is strongly recommended that your second preference be in your attendance area.

 Q: What type of childcare is available for elementary students?